 The Memorial is pretty stark in its simplicity.
 It consists of several monuments, a recreation of the camp where the brothers bunked and a visitor’s centre.
 The brothers’ lived simply and were fairly singleminded while they were undertaking their experiments so there really wasn’t much to show on the site.

 The Wright Brothers National Memorial Park is located in the town of Kill Devil Hills on the Outer Banks of North Carolina.
 The park is open all year round, 7 days a week, except for Christmas Day.
 Children under the age of 16 are free and everyone else pays $4 to enter the park.
 The park is very popular and gets approximately half a million visitors a year.
+There are plenty of family-friendly accommodation options in the Outer Banks.

 SPREAD THE WORD!
 PIN THIS TO YOUR TRAVEL PINTEREST BOARDS FOR FUTURE REFERENCE!